10 Best Car Heaters

 Sizing and Heating Capacity

-If you need to heat an entire cabin, especially in a truck, van, RV, or boat, look at diesel or gasoline parking heaters rated in kilowatts.
+If you need to heat an entire cabin, especially in a truck, van, RV, or boat, look at diesel parking heaters rated in kilowatts.
 An 8 kW diesel heater can raise the temperature of a large enclosed space quickly and run independently of the engine, which is ideal for overnight stays or worksites with no-idle policies.
 Auxiliary under-dash heaters fall somewhere in between: they tap into the engine’s coolant loop or use dedicated 12-volt elements and distribute air through multiple vents, giving you broader coverage than a single dashboard fan without the complexity of a fuel-burning system.

 Before buying, measure your interior volume and consider insulation.
 A high-BTU diesel heater in a compact sedan may be overkill, while a 200-watt defroster will struggle to warm a camper van in sub-zero conditions.